r3vskd/running-apis/README.md

 <img src = 'https://github.com/r3vskd/running-apis/blob/main/images/101-postmanaut-api.png' height="320" width="400" ></img>
 </p>

-## Abstract
-This is a basic example to get you started with creating APIs in Django using the Django REST Framework.

 ## APIs
  An API is an intermediate software agent that allows dependent applications to communicate with each other.
 APIs provide a set of protocols, routines, and developer tools enabling software developers to extract and share information and let applications interact in an accessible manner.